muzny/csci3010-cuboulder/programming_exercises/pe1.md

 Programming Exercise 1 (`Point`)
 ==================

-For this exercise, you should turn in four files on moodle:
+For this exercise, you should turn in four files as `pe1.zip` on canvas:

 `Point.cc` or `Point.cpp` (should include function comments)